 Veteran attacking player who signed with the Dynamo on January 24, 2017.
 Played under head coach Wilmer Cabrera in Colorado in 2013.
 Has played in MLS as well as Mexico, Germany and Uruguay.

-2017 MLS: Has played in 20 games, totaling 506 minutes this season ...
+2017 MLS: Dished his first career assist in a playoff series in a 1-0 win vs. Sporting Kansas City during the Knockout Round of the Audi MLS Cup Playoffs ...
+Has played in 21 games, totaling 517 minutes this season ...
 Dished his fourth and fifth assist of the season in 2-1 win vs. Minnesota United FC on September 30 ...
 Dished his third assist of the season in a 3-3 draw against LA Galaxy on September 27 ...
 Started and dished an assist in a 1-1 draw at New York City FC on September 23 ...
 Started and scored Dynamo's fifth fastest goal in history at the 60 second of play in a 3-3 draw at FC Dallas on Aug.
 23 ...
 Scored and dished his first assist of the season in 3-0 win vs. San Jose Earthquakes on August 12 ...
 Made his debut with the Houston Dynamo playing 16 minutes in 2-1 win vs. Seattle Sounders FC on March 4 ...
 Did not dress vs.New York Red Bulls (April 1) due to family obligations ...
 OPEN CUP: Made his first start with the Dynamo dishing an assist in a 3-2 win at North Carolina FC on June 14 ...
 Started and played 90 minutes in a 2-0 loss against Sporting Kansas City in the Round of 16 on June 28

 2015 MLS: Started 16 of his 30 appearances for Colorado … Scored four goals and added five assists